 No router rental charge, but whole-home Wi-Fi is extra

 Metronet doesn't charge an additional equipment fee: it includes a wireless router in your monthly cost.
 While that's not unique for a fiber provider (AT&T, Frontier and Google Fiber don't charge for their router rentals), it's also not a given (CenturyLink and Ziply Fiber charge for their equipment leases), so that's nice to see.

 If your household needs additional help with Wi-Fi, Metronet offers a wireless extender rental (what it calls its WholeHome WiFi) for an additional $10 a month.
 It's not a prerequisite, so not all homes will need to add this cost, but you should be aware of it nonetheless.

 Unlimited data, so no overage penalties

 Like many fiber providers, Metronet does not feature data caps on any of its plans.
-That means you don't have to worry about a throttled connection with slower speeds once you hit a certain threshold, and it also means you don't have to fear any looming overage charges if you exceed a data cap.
+That means you don't have to worry about a throttled connection with slower speeds once you hit a certain threshold.
+It also means you don't have to fear looming overage charges if you exceed a data cap.
 Again, that's not uncommon among fiber providers.
-However, it's still worth calling out, especially since the Metronet coverage map includes areas covered by cable and satellite internet providers, many of whom enforce monthly data caps.
+However, it's still worth calling out, mainly since the Metronet coverage map includes areas covered by cable and satellite internet providers, many of whom enforce monthly data limits.

 Installation fees are lower than most